-Nurses, are you moving your way out of the black cloud of weariness of the 2020 post-COVID world, or are you finding that it wants to tag along with you as 2021 goes on into the bright days of the spring and early summer seasons?
+Nurses, are you moving your way out of the black cloud of weariness of the 2020 post-COVID world, or are you worried that it will want to tag along with you as we begin 2022 and go on into the bright days of the spring and early summer seasons?
 While it may be a troubling situation, nursing self-reflection completes the picture, brings an “ah ha” moment, and even a sense of empowerment.
 My best advice for gaining inspiration for nurses is think about your nursing career path and develop a solid nursing mission statement.

 With that introduction, I would like you to consider the power that comes in self-reflection.
 The old adage, knowledge is power, often refers to the personal and collective power made possible when access to the hidden knowledge needed to chart a path or direction is gained.
 As a nurse and mental health therapist, I understand how this adage can be applied to increase our awareness of the new factors involved in a career in nursing.

 Perhaps the new information or the knowledge gained from nursing self-reflection brings peace.
 Maybe a sense of empowerment is derived from a release of self or others from responsibility or guilt with the new information.
 In any event, this is a time if ever there was, for a new perspective among our nation’s beleaguered band of nurses.
 I propose that the new perspective be one that inspires hope and a new outlook for the future.
 However, I pray that whatever new perspective and path is gained, it does not lead anywhere outside of nursing.
 There is hope for a brighter future within nursing.